Syntax details for the DB1 (databases) course at HdM Stuttgart

 You can create virtual columns in regular tables without using

-views with alter table x add ... as
+views with alter table x add ... as (note the required

-after the as
+( after the as keyword):

-The size of a varchar2
+The size of a varchar2 is adjustable afterwards

 than the new size and fails if they are.):

-You can drop a table with drop table
+You can drop a table with drop table:

-clears the recycle bin; appending
+Appending purge clears the recycle bin; appending

-drop all related constraints.
+cascade constraints drop all related constraints.

-You can clear a table using truncate table
+You can clear a table using truncate table:

 The same limitations as with drop table concerning constraints apply, so appending cascade (WITHOUT constraints) drops all related ones.